alramirezca/ATRACKCS/README.md

 ### The detection of the MCS (regions) is performed using these steps:

-1. At any time pixel, find all where brightness temperature `Tb` $\le Tb_threshold K$ and trace an approximate region, with the convex hull, according to a binary structure where the pixels that satisfy the described condition are equal to $1$ and those that do not are equal to $0$.
+1. At any time pixel, find all where brightness temperature `Tb <= Tb_threshold [200 k - 240 k]` and trace an approximate region, with the convex hull, according to a binary structure where the pixels that satisfy the described condition are equal to 1 and those that do not are equal to 0.
 2. Transform from geographic to plane coordinates the pixels and compute an approximate area of those regions traced.
-3. Discard all regions whose area is $\le Area_threshold km^2$.
+3. Discard all regions whose area is `>= area_threshold [> 999 km**2]`
-4. Estimate the average, minimum and maximum brightness temperature of those regions.
+4. Estimate brightness temperature attributes of those regions.
-5. (Optional) Estimate region's precipitation attributes.
+5. (Optional) Estimate precipitation attributes of those regions.

 ![](joss/resume_atrackcs.png)

 ### The tracks are performed using these steps:

-1. **overlapping priority** principle: for any MCS at time $t$, the MCS with the highest percentage of overlap at time $t+1$ "wins" and is associated with it.
+1. **overlapping priority** principle: for any MCS at time `t`, the MCS with the highest percentage of overlap at time `t+1` "wins" and is associated with it.
-2. The MCS with the lowest percentage of overlap at time $t+1$ could form a track on their own, and waits to be associated in the next iteration between $t+1$ and $t+2$.
+2. The MCS with the lowest percentage of overlap at time `t+1` could form a track on their own, and waits to be associated in the next iteration between `t+1` and `t+2`.
-3. No merging or splitting is allowed, any MCS at time $t$ can only be linked to one MCS at time $t+1$, similarly, any MCS at time $t+1$ can only be linked to one MCS at time $t$.
+3. No merging or splitting is allowed, any MCS at time `t` can only be linked to one MCS at time `t+1`, similarly, any MCS at time `t+1` can only be linked to one MCS at time `t`.
-4. All tracks that do not get updated during the $t$ - $t+1$ process terminate.
+4. All tracks that do not get updated during the `t` - `t+1` process terminate.
 This assumes that no gap in the track is allowed.

  The algorithm allows parameterization and can be adapted to the specific needs of each geographic environment and/or MCS detection need.ATRACKCS is intended for researchers and students who are interested in the characterization of MCS both in the meteorological (short term) and climatological (long term) fields.